jflafleche/micro.ai/README.md

 In progress.

 # Brains
+## Dueling DQN
+Temporarily replaced by DDPG to research a scenario with a continuous action space.

 ## DDPG
 Deep Deterministic Policy Gradient (DDPG) [[1]](https://arxiv.org/abs/1509.02971) uses a model-free, actor-critic algorithm that can successfully learn control policies operating over a continuous action space.